 If the equity in your home isn’t enough to buy land outright, you may be able to use your home equity loan to make a down payment on a land loan from a bank or credit union.

 Home equity lines of credit (HELOCs) are another type of loan that leverages the equity you have in your home.
 Instead of getting a lump sum, you have an account that you can draw from over time — up to a set limit.
-At the end of your draw period, you’ll start paying back the amount you borrowed, with interest; not that these loans often have variable interest rates.
+At the end of your draw period, you’ll start paying back the amount you borrowed, with interest; just be aware that these loans often have variable interest rates.
 You may be able to use a HELOC to make a down payment on a land loan.

 5. USDA loan